 Real life vs. Second Life

 People who DO mix real life with Second Life work the other way around.
 It may not be polite to keep all of your real life hidden from someone who is open about theirs, and it is not polite to be in a 100% role play with a person who is not role playing.
-They’re sharing who they are, you’re sharing who you wish you were.
+They’re sharing who they are, you’re sharing who you might never even want to be.
 That makes a big difference in how you’re “playing the game.”

 Friending people